mercedechen/preauthflow/README.md

 # PreAuthFlow
-This productivity application was created to alleviate the stress and demands associated with being a Pre-Authorization Coordinator.
-It was specifically designed for my current field of work.
+This productivity application was created to alleviate the demands associated to the position of a Pre-Authorization Coordinator.
+It was specifically designed to assist my current field of work.